ndhoule/dotfiles/README.md

-# Nathan Houle's dotfiles
+# dotfiles
 Configuration files zsh, vim, and tmux.
-Also a petty excuse to learn git.

-I use these dotfiles on Arch Linux and FreeBSD, but they'll probably work just fine on OS X, too.
-The installer is still a work in progress and will probably only work on Linux systems.
+I've used these dotfiles on Arch Linux, FreeBSD, and OS X 10.8.
+I've made an effort to be as platform agnostic as possible, but a few options are OS X-specific since that's my primarily dev environment right now.
+Beware the `.gvimrc` and `.gitconfig` files in particular!

+## Requirements
+* Installation script requires GNU `readline`--the version of `readline` included with OS X is not good enough.
+OS X users can install it using `brew install readline`;
+FreeBSD/Linux users can install it with their package manager of choice.
+* zsh, vim, and tmux (obviously).
+Optionally, gvim/MacVim.

 ## Installation
 Run the following commands in your terminal to clone and set up the dotfiles.
-Feel free to substitute the ~/projects directory with one of your choice.
+Feel free to substitute the ~/.dotfiles directory with one of your choice.

 ```terminal
 git clone git@github.com:ndhoule/dotfiles.git ~/.dotfiles